BTNeandertha1/BTDiablo/README.md

       - Defense
       - Regen Life
 - Changed skills on all items except teleport are now +1 oskill
+- Grand Charm Affixes
+   - 6-17 Magic find on Grand Charm (was 1-12)
+- Large Charm Affixes
+   - 6-20 Individual Resistance [Fire, Cold, Light, and Poison] (was 4-15)
+   - 4-9 All Resistances (was 3-8)
+   - 4-12 Magic Find (was 1-6)
+   - 1-3 Damage/10-48 Attack Rating (was 1-6 Max Dmg/10-48 Attack Rating)

 ## Crafting
 - Added New Recipe: While Crafting use Eth Rune + Charsi's Malus to make the result ethereal